uotz/docker-vue/README.md

 If you create a project or if you already have a project started, you must have docker-compose.yaml inside the application root folder.

-* Preparing the docker make up
+* Preparing the docker compose default file

   `cd your-project/ && touch docker-compose.yaml`